Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Experiments

-We use SDXL,\supercite{podell2023sdxl} a text-to-image generative model, to obtain originality estimates (Equation~\ref{estimate}) of two images of copyrighted characters, Winnie the Pooh and Mario from Super Mario Bros.
+We use SDXL,\supercite{podell2023sdxl} a text-to-image generative model, to obtain originality estimates (Equation~\ref{estimate}) of two images of copyrighted characters\tech{: one of} Mario from Super Mario Bros. and \tech{one of} Winnie the Pooh.
 We used five different prompts (Table~\ref{tab:prompts}) for each image as the conditioning $x$, designed to describe the characters at different levels of abstractness or specificity.
-The specific prompts were generated by ChatGPT and other prompts were formed by excerpting parts of these generated prompts.
-We also apply our genericization method to the outputs of the generative model produced with the specific prompts in Table~\ref{tab:prompts} and evaluate the performance.
+The specific prompts are designed to capture the essence of the visual aspects of the copyrighted characters, and other prompts were formed by excerpting parts of the specific prompts. \tech{S}ample images produced by the generative model using each prompt are displayed in Figure~\ref{fig:images}.
+We also test our genericization method by generating multiple samples and selecting the genericized outputs based on Equation~\ref{genericization}.
+This process was applied to the outputs of SDXL created using the specific prompts listed in Table~\ref{tab:prompts}.

-Images of copyrighted characters as well as the sample images produced by the generative model using each prompt are displayed in Figure~\ref{fig:images}.
-More specific prompts tend to produce images that share more visual elements with the copyrighted characters.
-See Supplementary Information for further details of the experimental settings.
+The results of experiments using CLIP as the distance metric are presented here, while those using DINOv2 are similar and included in Section 1 of SI.
+For further details of the experimental settings, see Section 6 of SI.